 Monte Antico Toscana IGT

-The Monte Antico brand belongs to Neil and Maria Empson, who launched this Super Tuscan five years after founding Neil Empson Selections.
+The Monte Antico brand belongs to Neil and Maria Empson, who launched this lush Italian red five years after founding Neil Empson Selections.
 Their love for Tuscany led them to make their very own wine in the heart of Tuscany.
-With the help of master winemaker Franco Bernabei, they made a wine using Sangiovese, Tuscany’s grape par excellence, expressing its potential and complementing it with Merlot and Cabernet Sauvignon.
+With the help of expert winemaker Franco Bernabei, they made a wine using Sangiovese, Tuscany’s grape par excellence, expressing its potential and complementing it with Merlot and Cabernet Sauvignon.
 The grapes used for the wines come from about 200 hectares (500 acres) under vine in Maremma, Colline Pisane and Colli Fiorentini, as well as a few areas in Chianti.
 Soil types vary between compact, very fine-textured limestone at 1,300-1,500 feet above sea level; clayey/calcareous, rocky galestro (marl), at altitudes around 1,300 feet; and clayey/siliceous/calcareous soil, at 820-990 feet.

 Wine exported to